mtconnect/PocketNC_adapter/README.md

 MTConnect
 ---------
-For more information on MTConnect standard and data items included within the standard please visit http://www.mtconnect.org/
+For more information on the MTConnect standard and the dataitems included within the standard please visit http://www.mtconnect.org/